liadb33/groczi-frontend/STD.md

 ---

-> 📝 **Note:** This comprehensive test suite covers both frontend and backend components of the Groczi application, ensuring complete functionality, security, and user experience validation.
-All 100 test cases are passing, demonstrating the robustness and reliability of the entire system.

 > 🎯 **Quality Assurance:** The combination of frontend UI/UX testing and backend API testing provides full coverage of the grocery price optimization platform, validating everything from user interactions to data processing and optimization algorithms.